 If a student decides after the cancellation period not to finish a course for which he/she has registered, the student should apply to withdraw from the course online (through Loyola).
 A "W" means that the student has asked for and obtained permission to withdraw from a course.
 This mark will remain permanently on the student's record, but will not appear on the student's official transcript.
 Please note that students will be responsible for full payment of the tuition charged for such courses.
 If a student discontinues attending a course and does not complete withdrawal online during the withdrawal period, he/she will receive an "F" for the course.
-The grade of "W" will not be calculated into the student's GPA, but an "F" will remain on the record.
-Students may not withdraw from compulsory courses in Health and Physical Education and Information Literacy (if taken as a GS compulsory course), from compulsory courses in the English Skills/FLA Core Program, and from language courses.
+The grade of "F" will appear on the student's official transcript.
+The grade of "W" will not be calculated into the student's GPA, but an "F" will.
+Students may not withdraw from compulsory courses in Health and Physical Education and Information Literacy (if taken as a GS compulsory course), from compulsory courses in the English Skills/FLA Core Program, or from language courses.
 For regulations on withdrawal from language courses, see the 'LANGUAGES' section of the FLA curriculum.